Bjørnøya: Flora and fauna

 Victor Summerhayes and Charles Elton visited Bear Island during the 1921 Oxford University Spitsbergen expedition and the location formed the basis of their pioneering ecological study which produced one of the first food web diagrams.
 There is a little plant growth, consisting mostly of moss and some scurvy grass, but no trees.

 The only indigenous land mammals are a few Arctic foxes.
 Despite its name, Bear Island is not a permanent residence of polar bears, although many arrive with the expanding pack ice in the winter.
 Occasionally, a bear will stay behind when the ice retreats in spring and remain through the summer months.
-Moreover, the sub-population of Ursus maritimus polar bears found here is a genetically distinct set of polar bears associated with the Barents Sea region.
+Moreover, the sub-population of polar bears found here is a genetically distinct set of polar bears associated with the Barents Sea region.

 Ringed seal and bearded seal, prey of the polar bear, live in the waters near Bjørnøya, but the formerly common walruses have nowadays become guests.
-Bear Island's freshwater lakes hosts a population of Arctic char.
+Bear Island's freshwater lakes host a population of Arctic char.